 So go the theories.
 So goes the historical context.
-Samaritans were half-breeds, at best.
+But it does seem that the Samaritans were considered halfbreeds, at best.
 Their identity, and their religious practices, were not trusted by the proper Jews around Jesus.

 It is in this context that Jesus makes his grand pronouncement.
-"Woman, the hour is coming when you will worship the Father neither on this mountain nor in Jerusalem., The hour is coming, and now is, when the true worshipers will worship the Father in spirit and in truth. ...
+"Woman, the hour is coming when you will worship the Father neither on this mountain nor in Jerusalem. ...The hour is coming, and now is, when the true worshippers will worship the Father in spirit and in truth....
 God is spirit, and those who worship him must worship in spirit and in truth" (John 4.21-24).